 It is important to understand that the Authorization Code flow should only be used in cases such as a Regular Web Application where the Client Secret can be safely stored.
 In cases such as a Single-Page Application, the Client Secret is available to the application (in the web browser), so the integrity of the Client Secret cannot be maintained.
 That is why the Implicit Grant flow is more appropriate in that case.

 Once the Access Token has been obtained it can be used to make calls to the API by passing it as a Bearer Token in the

 Once your API receives a request with a Bearer Access Token, the first thing to do is to validate the token.
 This consists of a series of steps, and if any of these fails then the request must be rejected.

-For details on the validations that should be performed refer to Verify Access Tokens.
+For details on the validations that should be performed refer to Validate an Access Token.

 Optional: Customize the Tokens